timescale/docs/tutorials/nyc-taxi-cab/dataset-nyc.md

 import CreateHypertableNyc from "versionContent/_partials/_create-hypertable-nyctaxis.mdx";
 import AddDataNyc from "versionContent/_partials/_add-data-nyctaxis.mdx";

-## Sign up for Timescale Cloud
+## Sign up for Timescale

-Install Timescale Cloud by signing up for an account.
+Install Timescale by signing up for an account.
 It's free for thirty days.

 <Install />